chron/outpost18/README.md

 ## TODO

 1. Start of turn discard
-1. Using attack pool and associated targeting restrictions
-1. Victory condition
-1. Destroying upgrades sends them to your hand!
 1. Attack and other card abilities
 1. Undo and "are you sure?" warnings
 1. Event log?